ls1intum/Artemis/docs/dev/playwright.rst

      file for users to be created on setup stage.
 If users with the same name(s) but different user role(s) exist, change user IDs to different values ensuring new users are created with roles as defined in configuration.

-4. Setup Playwright package and its browser extensions:
+4. Setup Playwright package and its browser binaries:

     Run ``npm run playwright:setup`` to install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries and create test users (if creating users is enabled in configuration).